BukiOffor/project-polkadot/README.md

 ## An overview of what problem is being addressed

-The problem of centralized content streaming platforms like YouTube, Netflix, etc. is that they are centralized and are controlled by a single entity.
+The problem with centralized content streaming platforms like YouTube, Netflix, etc. is that they are centralized and are controlled by a single entity.
 This means that the content creators have to follow the rules of the platform and also the platform can decide to take down a creator's content at any time.
 This is a problem because the content creators are not in control of their content and also the platform can decide to take down a creator's content at any time.
 This is a problem because the content creators are not in control of their content and also the platform can decide to take down a creator's content at any time.
 This is a problem because the content creators are not in control of their content and also the platform can decide to take down a creator's content at any time.
 This is a problem because the content creators are not in control of their content and also the platform can decide to take down a creator's content at any time.
 This is a problem because the content creators are not in control of their content and also the platform can decide to take down a creator's content at any time.
 This is a problem because the content creators are not in control of their content and also the platform can decide to take down a creator's content at any time.
 This is a problem because the content creators are not in control of their content and also the platform can decide to take down a creator's content at any time.

 ---

-## Sponsored Challenges to be considered for and an explanation of how the project uses the technology/application
+## Sponsored Challenges to be considered and an explanation of how the project uses the technology/application

-The project uses the Polkadot technology to create a decentralized content streaming platform that allows users to stream content from their favorite creators and also allows creators to earn from their content.
+The project uses the Polkadot technology to create a decentralized content streaming platform that allows users to stream content from their favourite creators and also allows creators to earn from their content.

 ---